- SERVICE Sun on Sunday Editor Victoria Newton implicated

 All work, or have worked, under former News of the World and Sun editor – and serving Chief Executive of News UK – Rebekah Brooks, who was cleared on phone hacking charges at the Old Bailey in 2014.

 The allegations emerged in the fourth and latest wave of the long-running litigation against Rupert Murdoch’s UK tabloids publisher.

 Forty-seven claimants, represented in court by barrister David Sherborne, are suing The Sun and the now defunct News of The World, for breach of privacy, while two are suing The Sun alone.

-Mr Sherborne said Mr Mohan, Ms Newton and Mr Smart were “sequential” Editors of The Sun’s well-known showbiz column ‘Bizarre’, and that Mr Mohan’s byline appeared on “suspicious’ articles”.
+Mr Sherborne said Mr Mohan and Ms Newton were “sequential” Editors of The Sun’s well-known showbiz column ‘Bizarre’, and that Mr Mohan’s byline appeared on “suspicious’ articles”.